How do Eyedro products work?

 How do I delete my old data?

-Deletion is permanent and it is highly recommended to export your data prior to deletion.
+IMPORTANT: Once gone you can’t get it back!
+Deletion is permanent and it is highly recommended you export your data prior to deletion.
+See the MyEyedro User Guide for details about exporting data.

-What is the difference between a Sensor and a Display Group?
+What is the difference between a Sensor, a Device and a Display Group?